 I knew that there were lots of professional public speakers getting paid and traveling around the world.
 I wanted to be one of them.
 I saw them online.
 I subscribed to their newsletters.
 I believed that I could do it, too.
 However, the more I tried to be like those people, the further away the reality seemed to get.

-In order to compete with other public speakers, Foland began building a personal brand.
-He created an online presence that would better connect him to his audience and would make him seem accessible and real.
+To compete with other public speakers, Foland began building a personal brand.
+He created an online presence that would better connect him to his audience and make him seem accessible and real.
 Foland quickly began to see the benefits of his time and energy spent on branding.

 After one year of hyper focus on building my personal brand, I went from 200 social media followers to over 100,000, got verified on Twitter and Facebook, was featured on Huffington Post, became a contributing writer for Fortune, was named a Top Youth Marketer by Inc. Magazine, and recognized as a Top Personal Branding Expert by Entrepreneur.
 I landed not one, but two TEDx talks, was paid to speak in New York, Washington D.C., Oregon, San Francisco, and was flown to Portugal to keynote after the Minister of Economics at the country’s 30th anniversary for their flagship government supported entrepreneurship program.
 All of this was a direct result of discovering and building my personal brand.
 I focused on creating valuable content, being active on social media, building my skills in a narrow field of expertise.
 The benefits were tangible and real.
 So real, that I launched InfluenceTree.com with Leonard Kim to help others learn how to build their personal brand and experience tangible results of their own.

 As a business strategist expert and Chairman of Laughlin Associates, Aaron Scott Young sees many different brand images and strategies every day.
 Young has noticed one common theme in successful brands: the idea of conveying trust.
 According to Young, when consumers trust companies, they buy from them.
-In order to become a trustworthy company, you have to build a brand that shows a “human” side of the business.
-When your business feels more like a friend than a company trying to profit, you know that you have an edge on your competition.
+To become a trustworthy company, you have to build a brand that shows a “human” side.
+When your business feels more like a friend than a company trying to profit, you know that you have the edge over your competition.

 At Laughlin Associates, we’ve worked with over 100,000 business owners.
 The thing that sets the average owner apart from the truly successful is a personal brand.
 People buy from those they know like and trust.
 That means a business owner that will share their personal side, that will let their uniqueness shine through, will attract more and better clients.
 A great personal brand is the single greatest marketing advantage in the current business climate.